boya678/database_exercise/README.md

 - the data is under src/main/resources/data.csv file
 - kafka server is on cloud under free account on https://www.cloudkarafka.com/, so you can run anywhere
+- for dynamo you need to configure a aws cli credentials

 ## Run